peerlinks/peerlinks/protocol.md

 #### Ideas

-*(Something that is not implemented in neither client nor protocol, but might be desired)*
+*(Something that is not implemented in neither client nor protocol, but might be desired in the future)*

-1. User has to recite channel "vows" before receiving the trust link
-2. Backward and forward secrecy of messages.
+1. Backward and forward secrecy of messages.
 Perhaps [KDF chain][KDF] could be used at least?

 [DAT]: https://docs.datproject.org/